 This article will discuss the various types of visual problems that can be associated with anxiety, why they occur, and how to prevent them.

-Anxiety isn't going to cause blindness or any lasting eye damage, but it most certainly can create several eye/visual issues that you'll need help to control.
-Find out more by taking my free 7 minute anxiety test now.
+Anxiety isn't going to cause blindness or any lasting eye damage, but it most certainly can create several eye/visual issues that you'll need help to control, especially if your anxiety is severe.

 Visual Problems Associated With Anxiety